cjs675/COP-2800/notes/ch4/notes.md

 - Recall:
     - when declaring a primitive variable or instantiating an object from a class, you provide both a type & an identifier
     - an instantiated object can be passed into or returned from a method
-    - the addres of an instantiated object can be assigned to a declared reference of the __same__ type
+    - the address of an instantiated object can be assigned to a declared reference of the __same__ type

 ## 4.6 creating & using constructors
-- when creating a class, such as __Employee__ & instantiating an object with such a statement like the following, we're calling the __Employee__ class constructor that is provided by default by Java compiler: e
+- when creating a class, such as __Employee__ & instantiating an object with such a statement like the following, we're calling the __Employee__ class constructor that is provided by default by Java compiler:
   ``Employee chauffeur = new Employee();``
 - a constructor establishes an object
 - a __default constructor__ requires no args